Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Details on computations

-Here we give further information on the implementation of NLST layers detailed in the main text.
-From here onwards, we fix the state-space of sequences $\vs = \R^d$, which will be true for most practical time series, and even video can be represented as such by e.g. applying a preprocessing layer first and then flattening the coordinates.
+Here we give further information on the implementation of LS2T layers detailed in the main text.
+For simplicity, we fix the state-space of sequences to be $V = \R^d$ from here onwards.
+We also remark that although some of the following considerations and techniques might look unusual for the standard ML audience, they are well-known in the signatures community \citep{morrill2020generalised}